paypal/NNAnalytics/docs/Query_Parameters/FilterOps.md

 Example: `&filter=fileSize:eq:0` is a filter looking for empty files (file size equal to 0 bytes).
 Yet, `&filter=fileSize:notEq:0` is the opposite filter, looking for all non-empty files.

+You can always find the full list of available filterOps by going to `/filterOps` REST endpoint.

 1. `lt` - "less than" - Takes a Long as a `value`.
 2. `gt` - "greater than" - Takes a Long as a `value`.